Seveso III Directive

 Romania Environmental Guard Sanctions Illegal Waste Dumping and Fuel Depots After Drone and VOC Inspections

-Romania’s National Environmental Guard has intensified enforcement through drone-based waste surveillance and targeted VOC emission inspections at fuel terminals.
-Industrial and fuel storage operators should prioritize the maintenance of emission control systems and waste protocols as authorities deploy advanced monitoring technologies.
+Romania has intensified environmental enforcement through drone-based waste surveillance and targeted VOC emission inspections at fuel terminals during March 2026.
+Industrial operators must ensure the integrity of emission control systems and waste protocols as authorities adopt advanced monitoring technologies and stricter Seveso compliance checks.

 gnm.roRomaniaRomania